threader/PC-Tuning/docs/post-install.md

 ## Miscellaneous

 - Allow users full control of the ``C:\`` drive.
-This resolves an issue with xperf ETL processing on Windows 7.
+This resolves an issue with xperf etl processing on windows 7.

     - See [media/full-control-example.png](../media/full-control-example.png)